bhaskar-jaiswal/codepath/README.md

-# codepath

-# Pre-work - Papyrus
+# Pre-work - *Papyrus*

-Papyrus is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+** Papyrus** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: Bhaskar Jaiswal
+Submitted by: **Bhaskar Jaiswal**

 Time spent: **12-14** hours spent in total